 2. Police Scams

 The next scam involves someone acting as a police officer.
-These scams normally target you late at night and involve relatives.
+These scams commonly target you late at night and include relatives.
 A scammer may find out online that you have a daughter who is away at college.
-He may call and insist that your daughter was involved in a hit-and-run and unless the damages are paid, she will be arrested and charged with felonies.
+He may call and insist that your daughter was involved in a hit-and-run and unless damages are paid, she will be arrested and charged with felonies.
 The "officer" may take your credit card number but is more likely to request you immediately Western Union him the funds in exchange for resolution of the matter.
 This scam has an alarming success rate.
 Perhaps it slows the victim's wits that the call comes in at 3 AM and scammers send fake caller ID information to make it appear they are calling from the police department.

 How to Avoid the Police Scam

 - Ask the officer his name, badge number, and department, then tell him you will call back.
-Call the actual police department phone number, give the department the details the officer gave you, and to be transferred to speak with him.
-At his point the police should verify this is a scam.
+Call the actual police department phone number, give the department the details the officer gave you, and ask to be transferred to speak with him.
+At his point, the police should verify this is a scam.

 - That's it!
-You just have to call the police department.
-In the US, legitimate calls like this will never happen; if your daughter left a car accident scene the police would find her, regardless of whether her or your insurance would cover the bill, because she broke the law.
+You have to call the police department.
+In the US, legitimate calls like this will never happen; if your daughter left a car accident scene, the police would find her, regardless of whether her or your insurance would cover the bill because she broke the law.
 If your loved one is away in a country like Mexico and you get a call like this, then you should make several attempts to contact your loved one or request to speak to them.
 If callers cannot produce a person to speak with, then do not pay a dime.